Flabadafadis/WSRE-Cold-Calls/README.md

 Links: [As‑is / repairs?](#as-is--repairs) • [Just send me an offer.](#just-send-me-an-offer)

 ### As‑is / repairs?
 “As‑is is fine.
-I just need the big‑ticket items so I plan right.”
+Any major damage or issues that would be helpful to know about?”
 Links: [How do you value it?](#how-do-you-value-it) • [Can you close fast?](#can-you-close-fast)

 ### Tenants in place.